haasr/collaborative-blog/README.rst

 (in ``mail_subscription/newsletters.py``) is liable to be interrupted and would not send newsletter emails at the appropriate time.
 A possible work-around would be to write a loop in the scheduler to make an HTTP request to an endpoint of the web app every 25 minutes to keep it alive.
-I chose not to do that since there is a very finite amount of requests that can be served per minute on a free tier.
+I chose not to do that for now.

 A developer with some Django experience could also rewrite the scheduling to use Django base commands along with a scheduler such as Heroku Scheduler which